splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 7. After the cardinality check has run, review the cardinality and turn on your new MetricSet.

-   * If the cardinality impact of indexing this new MetricSet is acceptable, select the check mark under :guilabel:`Actions` to turn on your Troubleshooting MetricSet.
+   * If the cardinality impact of indexing this new MetricSet is within your subscription limit you see a green check mark and "Within Entitlement."
+Select the check mark under :guilabel:`Actions` to activate your Troubleshooting MetricSet.
-   * If the check times out before you turn on the MetricSet, run the analysis again.
+   * If the check times out before you activate the MetricSet, run the analysis again.
    * If the check shows as failed, your cardinality is over your subscription limit for TMS.
-See :ref:`cardinality-check`.
+See :ref:`cardinality-check-tms`.

    The following example shows a cardinality check.